Gujarat SSC Syllabus 2022

 Refraction; laws of refraction, refractive index.Refraction of light by a spherical lens, Image formed by spherical lenses, Lens formula (Derivation not required), Magnification.
 Power of a lens;

-Functioning of a lens in the human eye, defects of vision and their corrections, applications of spherical mirrors and lenses.Refraction of light through a prism, dispersion of light, scattering of light, applications in daily life.
+The functioning of a lens in the human eye, defects of vision and their corrections, applications of spherical mirrors and lenses.Refraction of light through a prism, dispersion of light, scattering of light, applications in daily life.

-Unit 5: Management of natural resources:
+Unit 5: Management of natural resources

 Management of natural resources.
 Conservation and judicious use of natural resources.
-Forest and wildlife, coal and petroleum conservation.
+Forest and wildlife, coal, and petroleum conservation.
 Examples of People's participation in the conservation of natural resources.The Regional environment: Big dams: advantages and limitations; alternatives if any.
 Water harvesting.
 Sustainability of natural resources.

-Sources of energy: Different forms of energy, conventional and non-conventional sources of energy: fossil fuels, solar energy; biogas; wind, water and tidal energy; nuclear.
+Sources of energy: Different forms of energy, conventional and non-conventional sources of energy: fossil fuels, solar energy; biogas; wind, water, and tidal energy; nuclear.
 Renewable versus non-renewable sources.

-Our Environment: Eco-system, Environmental problems, Ozone depletion, waste production and their solutions.
+Our Environment: Eco-system, Environmental problems, Ozone depletion, waste production, and their solutions.
 Biodegradable and non-biodegradable, substances.

-Gujarat Board Syllabus for Class 10 English Core
+Gujarat SSC Syllabus for English

 Passage 1 - 200 words - Four or five comprehension questions 8 marks